The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Divergence Generalisations

 Across all cases, the affine-like correction outperforms other normalisers and is consistent with prior results.
-Moreover, all affine-like slopes, $L_2$-Norm (norm-like correction) at half $\eta$ have a negative correlation with batch size, whilst $L_2$-norm at full $\eta$ has a negative slope for standard-tanh, but a slightly positive, near flat slope, for Leaky-ReLU, but with a proportionally very larger error, reducing any significance to this.
-Across standard tanh results, these are all significant, with a small relative error compared to the negative slope.
-Similarly, for Leaky-ReLU, although the affine correction has a larger error.
+Moreover, all affine-like slopes, $L_2$-Norm (norm-like correction) at half and full $\eta$ have a negative correlation with batch size.
+This clearly demonstrates that all structural corrections follow the expected and counterintuitive declining performance with batch size.
+These are also statistically significant results, with only Leaky-ReLU $L_2$-Norm ($\eta$) and affine-like having slightly larger errors.

 Generally, for Leaky-ReLU, all slopes are significantly smaller due to the more comparable results.
 LayerNorm also exhibits a negative slope, but the theory does not make \textit{any} predictions regarding LayerNorm, so minimal interpretation is possible --- similar for RMSNorm's negative slope for Leaky-ReLU.
+Their respective interference are not a sum of strictly positive terms due to rescaling.
+The errors on Layer Norm's terms are also proportionally larger.

-Overall, this appears to strongly support the auxiliary hypothesis, showing a surprising result: greater batch sizes tend to negatively correlate with structural corrections, which may be counterintuitive and classically surprising.
+Overall, this appears to strongly support the auxiliary hypothesis and overall misalignment theory, showing a surprising result: greater batch sizes tend to negatively correlate with structural corrections, which may be counterintuitive and classically surprising.

-The RMSNorm (and to similar extent LayerNorm), are surprising as their representation updates follow a similar rescaling, $y'_{bi}-y_{bi}=-\eta g_{ki}\left(n\hat{x}'_{kj}\hat{x}'_{bj}+1_{kb}\right)$, with $\vec{x}'_{bj}=\vec{x}_{bj}-\hat{1}_{bk}\vec{x}_{bk}\hat{1}_{bj}$ for LayerNorm only, and RMSNorm $\vec{x}'_{bj}=\vec{x}_{bj}$, where $\vec{x}\in\mathbb{R}^{B\times n}$.
-This $n(=32)$ weighting in the correction would imply an additional onus on the weights for providing the representational correction, seen especially if $\eta\rightarrow\eta/(n+1)$.
+The RMSNorm and similarly LayerNorm can be analysed through their representation updates featuring a similar rescaling shown in \textit{Eqn.}~\ref{Eqn:RMSLayerAnalysis}, where $\vec{x}\in\mathbb{R}^{B\times n}$.

+The $n(=32)$ weighting in the correction would imply an additional onus on the weights for providing the representational correction, seen especially if $\eta\rightarrow\eta/(n+1)$.
 Effectivly, this a redistribution of responsibility for the representation update between parameters.
 The summation of weighted $g_{ki}$ is more complicated in such a picture, with the presence of potentially large negative weightings, although with a remaining dominant diagonal and a relatively much larger amplification of cross-sampling coupling.
-LayerNorm also shows a negative correlation, but the sum over positive and negative off-diagonal terms may themselves also interfere.
-Hence, it is presently unclear how to determine a relation with batch size.
+Due to this, it is presently unclear how the sum of these positive and negative off-diagonal terms may interfere, preventing an analytical prediction for the performance relation with batch size.